 Before draining the lentils, save some of the cooking liquid.
 You might need it later to thin-out the dip.

 lentils in a fine-mesh strainer.
 Discard the bay leaf (if used); allow the

 lentils cool for about 10 minutes in the strainer.

 In a small bowl, mix together the lemon juice, red pepper

 (or tomato) paste, cayenne pepper, garlic, cilantro (or parsley), cumin, and

 olive oil.
 Set aside.

-Process until smooth, stopping once or twice to scrape down the sides of the
+Place the lentils in a food processor.
+Add the blended seasonings.
+Process until smooth, stopping once or twice to scrape down the sides of the bowl.

 NOTE: If you make this a day in advance, the red lentils will firm-up.
 You could leave it this way and use it as a spread, or thin it out with some of the reserved cooking liquid and another drizzle of olive oil, and use as a dip.